ArthurA14/MLflow-indus/README.md

 python3 main.py
 ```

-Then provide a csv to the endpoint URL (CF code in notebook test_api)
+Then provide a csv to the endpoint URL (CF code in notebook test_api.ipynb)

+## SHAP Library

+### Let's get some explanations from visualizations

+CF code in notebook shap_viz.ipynb